 Simon Sinek touches on a number of issues and whether you are a millennial or not we should all contemplate/pray on.
 These issues are concerns for everyone, at all levels of culture, work, school, and family.

-Getting our stethoscopes out, let us explore what is deeper, under the skin, drawing on our Girardian insights on one of the issues Simon touches on: the makeup of a person (re: happiness - the love of life).We understand ourselves as humans and as humans we are creatures who are affect/influenced/formed by others - parents, peers, educators, environment, etc. Now this means that it is not just our common assumptions that our conscious actions or thoughts are influenced, but even our desires - our very being is formed by the other/s.
+Getting our stethoscopes out, let us explore what is deeper, under the skin if you will, drawing on our Girardian insights, on one of the issues Simon touches on: the makeup of a person (re: happiness - the love of life).We understand ourselves as humans and as humans we are creatures who are affect/influenced/formed by others - parents, peers, educators, environment, etc. Now this means that it is not just our common assumptions that our conscious actions or thoughts are influenced, but even our desires - our very being is formed by the other/s.
 In fact, looking at this from a religious/spiritual perspective; a "person" is actually a gift of the other/s and should be received as a gift.
 In Girardian terms, "I" am, through this body over time, being imitatively drawn into the life of the social others (culture/environment), by way of gestures, language and memory that is forming this "I." In fact this "I" (that we all are) is one of the symptoms of the social other/culture.
 This "I," that we claim as our own, is an interdividual, not like our culture mythologizes as an individual that is autonomous or self-determining.

 Shortly after Simon's initial video he came out with a follow up, check it out.